particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-{{note op="start" type="P2"}}
+{{note op="start" type="gen4"}}

-On the P2 and Photon 2, all PWM pins and the RGB LED share the same PWM timer and must share the same PWM frequency, though each pin can have a separate duty cycle.
+On the P2, Photon 2, and M-SoM, all PWM pins and the RGB LED share the same PWM timer and must share the same PWM frequency, though each pin can have a separate duty cycle.

 {{!-- BEGIN do not edit content below, it is automatically generated d68a9c54-a380-11ec-b909-0242ac120002 --}}